AykoSc/bachelorarbeit-frontend/README.md

 - **Add Synonym to Company**: Assigns a synonym to an existing company.
 This allows synonyms to be recognised in the analysis and improves the results.
 - **Remove company**: Fully removes the company and everything related to it from the analysis and database.
 - **Remove Synonym to Company**: Removes a synonym from the company, so that the synonym is no longer included in news analysis/searches.

+### Analysis results

+Filter:
+- Company: The company to view for which to show the results.
+- Time span: The time span in which the news to analyze should be considered.
+Selectable are "today", "this week", "this month", "this year", "all time".
+- Indicators: Either "all indicators", or a single indicator can be chosen.
+- Min. sentiment: The lower threshold at which news will be considered for analysis.

 Categories:
 - Lowest rated news item**: This news item has the lowest sentiment rating.
 The scale goes from 0 to 10, so 5 can be interpreted as average.